puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

     request, then the default value will be used ('test-then-set').
 See [RFC-6241](https://tools.ietf.org/html/rfc6241#section-8.6) for more
     information about this feature.
-- **netconf-node-topology:confirm-timeout** - The timeout for
+- **netconf-node-topology:concurrent-rpc-limit** - Limit of concurrent messages
-    confirming the configuration by "confirming-commit" that was configured by "confirmed-commit" (default value: 600 sec).
-    Configuration will be automatically reverted by device if the "confirming-commit" is not issued within the timeout period.
-This parameter has effect only on NETCONF nodes.
+    that can be send before reply messages are received.
+If value <1 is provided, no limit will be enforced (default value is 0).

 !!!danger
 There are additional install parameters in our OpenAPI, they can all